Examples of measures with trivial left and non-trivial right random walk tail boundary: Construction

-So let $\nu$ be the distribution of $X$.
-It is trivial that the support of $\nu$ is $G$.
 The following proposition appears as a part of Theorem 4.2 from \cite{KaVe83}: \begin{prop} Let $\nu$ be a non-degenerate measure on a countable group $G$.
-The Poisson boundary of $\nu$-random walk on $G$ is trivial iff for every $g \in G$ we have $\lVert g * \nu^{*n} - \nu^{*n} \rVert \to 0$. \end{prop}
+The Poisson-Furstenberg boundary of $\nu$-random walk on $G$ is trivial iff for every $g \in G$ we have $\lVert g * \nu^{*n} - \nu^{*n} \rVert \to 0$. \end{prop}